Tony Roth, Chief Investment Officer for Wilmington Trust Investment Advisors, Inc. View bio

-As we enter 2021, that gap between our 12-month economic outlook and equity market valuations is starting to close, and we find the backdrop of an improving economy, potential for a divided government, and a supportive Federal Reserve to be one of the most constructive for equities since before the pandemic hit.
+As we enter 2021, that gap between our 12-month economic outlook and equity market valuations is starting to close, and we find the backdrop of an improving economy and a supportive Federal Reserve to be one of the most constructive for equities since before the pandemic hit.
 Therefore, in November 2020, we added to equities, bringing this asset class to a slight overweight and overall portfolio risk in line with our strategic benchmark.
-Promising vaccine developments and expectations for accelerating productivity growth are leading to a broadening of equity market strength in different regions and more cyclical areas of the market.
+Vaccine progress and expectations for accelerating productivity growth are leading to a broadening of equity market strength in different regions and more cyclical areas of the market.
 But the structural shift toward digitization in all areas of the economy means growth equities, particularly in the U.S. and emerging markets, remain a compelling investment over a multi-year horizon.

 The road to recovery is one that includes some rocks, detours, and potholes, and we caution that the near-term outlook for financial markets could include some volatility.
-We recognize the continued political uncertainty ahead of two key Senate runoff races in Georgia.
-Should the Democrats win both seats, it could result in a greater chance of higher taxes, regulation, or sweeping policy change that may in turn weigh on corporate profit margins.
-On the other hand, if the Georgia election results in a divided government, additional fiscal stimulus to support struggling businesses and consumers would likely be harder to come by.
+We are constructive on equities as the outlook for vaccines, fiscal stimulus, and monetary policy are all creating a positive backdrop for risk assets over a 9- to 12-month investment horizon.
+Of the asset classes in which we have a position, we have the highest conviction in U.S. small-cap and emerging markets equities and are currently overweight both.
 With this base case in mind, we would advise clients with excess cash to use any market dips as potential opportunities for getting fully invested.
 It is also critical to speak with your advisor about ways to stress test your portfolio to better appreciate the long-term implications of future volatility on your ability to achieve your investment goals.

 We expect—and hope—that 2021 will look very different from 2020, and with it will come new challenges and investment opportunities that we will continue to seek on behalf of our clients’ portfolios.
 The world has changed dramatically over the past 12 months.
 What has not changed is our investment philosophy, core tenets, and focus on helping our clients achieve their investment goals.